 As with red oak and other ring-porous hardwoods, stain pigment accentuates the large open pores of ash, allowing you to create the look you want.

-In any case, you can expect your ash wood to accept any stain without losing its texture or grain pattern.
-This is the main reason woodworkers and DIYers like to stain it to resemble an oak or don it in various stunning colors and shades.
+You can expect your ash wood to accept any stain without losing its texture or grain pattern.
+This is why woodworkers and DIYers like to stain it to resemble an oak or don it in various stunning colors and shades.

-Once you are done staining ash, you can use any clear coat to lock in the color and make it durable.
+Once you stain ash, you can use any clear coat to lock in the color and make it durable.
 This is because all topcoat finishes work well on this tropical hardwood.

-Notice that if you clear coat ash wood without staining it, the white color may yellow with age—the same way stained maple does.
-Properly staining ash wood before applying the clear coat can help maintain its natural color and prevent undesired yellowing over time.
+Notice that if you clear coat ash wood without staining it, the white color may become yellow with age—the same way stained maple does.
+Staining ash wood before applying the clear coat can help maintain its natural color and prevent undesired yellowing over time.

 How to Stain Ash Wood

-Ashwood is the best wood for stain if you have the knowledge and tools for the job.
+Ashwood is the best wood for stain if you have the knowledge and tools.

 This section provides a detailed list of the supplies you will need for staining ash, the following procedure, and a handful of stain recommendations that should do the job perfectly each time.